Trina Robbins: Comics

 In the early 1980s, Robbins created adaptations of Sax Rohmer's Dope and Tanith Lee's The Silver Metal Lover.
-In the mid-1980s she wrote and drew Misty for the Marvel Comics children's imprint Star Comics.
-The short-lived series was a reinterpretation of the long-standing character Millie the Model, now an adult running her own modeling agency and minding her niece Misty.

-She followed Misty with California Girls, an eight-issue series published by Eclipse Comics in 1987–1988.
+In the mid-1980s she wrote and drew Misty for the Marvel Comics children's imprint Star Comics, Misty being the niece the long-standing Marvel character Millie the Model.
+She followed Misty with California Girls, an eight-issue series about teenagers published by Eclipse Comics in 1987–1988.

 In 1990, Robbins edited and contributed to Choices: A Pro-Choice Benefit Comic Anthology for the National Organization for Women, published under Robbins' own imprint, Angry Isis Press.
-The all-star list of contributors, who were mostly but not all women, included representatives of the underground — Lee Marrs, Sharon Rudahl, Harry Driggs, Diane Noomin, Harry S. Robins, and Robbins herself; alternative — Nina Paley, Phoebe Gloeckner, Reed Waller & Kate Worley, Roberta Gregory, Norman Dog, and Steve Lafler; queer — Leslie Ewing, Jennifer Camper, Alison Bechdel, Angela Bocage, Jackie Urbanovic, Howard Cruse, Robert Triptow, and M. J. Goldberg; and mainstream — Cynthia Martin, Barbara Slate, Mindy Newell, Ramona Fradon, Steve Leialoha, William Messner-Loebs, and Bill Koeb — comics communities.
+The all-star list of contributors, mostly women, included representatives of the underground — Lee Marrs, Sharon Rudahl, Harry Driggs, Diane Noomin, Harry S. Robins, and Robbins herself; alternative — Nina Paley, Phoebe Gloeckner, Reed Waller & Kate Worley, Roberta Gregory, Norman Dog, and Steve Lafler; queer — Leslie Ewing, Jennifer Camper, Alison Bechdel, Angela Bocage, Jackie Urbanovic, Howard Cruse, Robert Triptow, and M. J. Goldberg; and mainstream — Cynthia Martin, Barbara Slate, Mindy Newell, Ramona Fradon, Steve Leialoha, William Messner-Loebs, and Bill Koeb — comics communities.
 A number of contributors — Nicole Hollander, Cathy Guisewite, Garry Trudeau, Bill Griffith, and Jules Feiffer — were comic strip creators whose work in the anthology was reprinted from their syndicated strips.

-In 2000 Robbins introduced GoGirl! — superhero stories designed to appeal to young girls.
+In 2000 Robbins introduced GoGirl! — stories about a second generation teen superhero with the power to fly, designed to appeal to young girls.
 Robbins wrote the stories, with Anne Timmons providing the bulk of the art.
 The series ran for five issues with Image Comics, and then was picked up by Dark Horse Comics, with the final issue coming out in 2006.

-In 2010, she began writing comics adventures of the Honey West female detective character for a series published by Moonstone Books.
+In 2010, she began writing comic adventures of the woman detective character Honey West for a series published by Moonstone Books.

 Wonder Woman

 Robbins' official involvement with Wonder Woman began in 1986.
 At the conclusion of the first volume of the series (in conjunction with the series Crisis on Infinite Earths), DC Comics published a four-issue limited series titled The Legend of Wonder Woman, written by Kurt Busiek and drawn by Robbins.
-Robbins was the first woman to draw Wonder Woman comics.
 The series paid homage to the character's Golden Age roots.
 She also appeared as herself in Wonder Woman Annual 2 (1989).

 In the mid-1990s, Robbins criticized artist Mike Deodato's "bad girl art" portrayal of Wonder Woman, calling Deodato's version of the character a "barely clothed hypersexual pinup."

 In the late 1990s, Robbins collaborated with Colleen Doran on the DC Comics graphic novel Wonder Woman: The Once and Future Story, on the subject of spousal abuse.